Lenue01/IDmyBird/README.md

 # IDMYBIRD

-s a web application that allows users ti identify bird species by uploading an image.
+is web application that allows users ti identify bird species by uploading an image.
 Powered by a FASTAPI backend and a machine learning model that can acurtaly predcit up to 200 diffrent bird spicies at 80% accuracy.
 The Front End is built with React.JS

 Features: